terrywbradyC9/AlmaInventory/README.md

 - Results are displayed in a table with common errors highlighted
 - Optionally, the user can upload results of a scanning session to Google sheets

-## Docker Build Options
-- `docker build -t terrywbrady/alma-inventory-php -f Dockerfile.php .`
-- `docker build -t terrywbrady/alma-inventory-node -f Dockerfile.node .`
-- `docker build -t terrywbrady/alma-inventory-jetty -f Dockerfile.jetty .`

-### This system is under development
-This is a migration of a solution originally developed for the Sierra ILS.

-See https://github.com/Georgetown-University-Libraries/BarcodeInventory for a demonstration video.

 ## Pre-requisites

 ### Pre-requisites (Alma)